Eael/Coursera/README.md

-# Datasciencecoursera
+# Coursera
-A repo required by a data science course
+A repo to be used for cousera courses